 1. Tet Nguyen Dan

-Also known as Vietnam Lunar New Year, Tet Nguyen Dan is an important traditional festival in Vietnam.
+Also known as Vietnam Lunar New Year, Tet Nguyen Dan is an important festival in the list of traditional festivals in Vietnam.
 This Vietnamese festival is celebrated to thank the Gods for the arrival of spring while the locals pay respects to their ancestors and get together with family members to welcome the New Year.
 During this festival, bustling big cities like Hanoi and Ho Chi Minh City are less crowded as many people travel back to their hometowns to celebrate with family.
 Hanoi is a great place to enjoy Tet as Hanoi Opera House often hosts wonderful parties and firework displays at night while in the morning, you can see locals lighting incense and praying to ancestors at Ngoc Son Temple or Quan Su Pagoda.
+Don’t forget to be a part of Tet festival in vietnam 2019 when exploring the country.

 Held On: The 1st day of the first month of the Chinese lunar calendar